Updated: March 7, 2020

 You won’t need to disappoint your “fur baby” when you visit dog-friendly businesses of Lake Erie Wine Country.
 This popular wine trail starts just east of Erie, PA and extends into western New York State.
-If you are traveling through Pennsylvania or Western New York on I-90, stop by and visit our wineries located just minutes away from several exits.
+If you are traveling through Pennsylvania or Western New York on I-90, stop and visit our wineries just minutes away.

 Let me preface the list with a bit of dog owner etiquette.
 Most business owners mentioned the dog should be friendly, on a leash, and the dog owner should be prepared to clean up their dog’s waste.
 In my opinion, that’s only reasonable!

 While many of these businesses allow dogs outside only, there are plenty of fun outdoor events and outdoor seating areas.
 In no particular order, here are 13 dog-friendly places in Lake Erie Wine Country.